pedrofalco/generative-design-template/README.md

 ### Comments & commands 🚏

 `npm run render`: Render image using `puppeteer`.
 A screenshot is saved in `outputs`.
+Set a custom resolution and aspect ratio in `index.js`.
 > 💡 Tip: `npm run render false` to see the page.

 `npm run export`: Render and export images using `puppeteer`.
 By default the amount is `5`.
 Use the fourth parameter to pass the quantity.
 E.g.: `npm run export 20`.
 A screenshot is saved in `outputs`.
+Set a custom resolution and aspect ratio in `index.js`.

 `npm run min`: Minify the `sketch.js` file with output in `build/sketch.min.js`.